pletourneau/ShelterAnimalsApi/README.md

 > Note: The query parameters can be combined, and any of them can be omitted in the search.

-A note on the queries above... "species, name, minimumAge, and breed" can occur in this string together AND any of these parameters can be omitted in the search.
-If you omit them all, as in the first search query above, a list of 1-10 will be returned.

 #### Sample JSON Response

 When making `GET` requests, you will receive a JSON response containing details of the animals, including the following fields: